waynegraham/ivanhoe-light/readme.md

 1. a display of moves
 1. a method of collecting information from users

-With these requirements in mind, I take out a pen and make a quick sketch of what I'm currently thinking.
+With these requirements in mind, I quickly mock up something to help convey what I'm thinking.

 ![wireframe](images/mockup.png)